Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • United States Census Bureau data dashboard.

-• Utah healthy Places Index Map, evidence-based and peer-reviewed and supports efforts to prioritize equitable community investments, develop critical programs and policies across the state, and much more.
+• Utah healthy Places Index, evidence-based and peer-reviewed tool, supports efforts to prioritize equitable community investments, develop critical programs and policies across the state, and much more.

 • County Health Rankings